Take the Application Security Quiz

-According to Ponemon Institute’s 2014 Cost of Data Breach Study, organizations in the United States suffer highest due to loss of business after a publicized data breach incident.
+According to the Ponemon Institute’s 2014 Cost of Data Breach Study, organizations in the United States suffer the highest due to loss of business after a publicized data breach incident.
 The damage is calculated to up to $3.3 million for US organizations and $400 thousand for Indian companies.

 Question 7) What size of companies are more likely to be exploited?

 - Large and enterprise companies

 While it’s a common understanding that large companies have a higher number of records that are more likely to be hacked, statistics show otherwise.
 The probability of data breach is considerably higher for companies dealing with 10, 000 records as opposed to ones with 100, 000 record or more.
 Higher application security standards and spending in enterprise organizations explain the data.

 Question 8) Around 70% of the cyberattacks happen at which layer?

 - Application layer

 According to information technology research giant Gartner, 70% of all cyberattacks occur at the application layer.
 As we already mentioned, only 10% of the IT security budget is allotted to application security as management teams remain ignorant of the risks.